If you’re unsure about whether you can use your balance for payments on Venmo, follow these steps in the app:

-Money in your Venmo account is made up of any payments that you’ve received from friends that you have neither spent, sent, nor transferred to your bank account.
+Money in your Venmo account is made up of any payments that you’ve received that you have neither spent, sent, nor transferred to your bank account.
 On the web, you can see how much money is in your account by going to your profile page.